openssl-quic.7ossl - Man Page

 When an SSL object is being used with an underlying network read BIO which supports polling, SSL_get_rpoll_descriptor(3) outputs an OS resource which can be used to synchronise on network readability events which should result in a call to SSL_handle_events(3).
 SSL_get_wpoll_descriptor(3) works in an analogous fashion for the underlying network write BIO.

-The poll descriptors provided by these functions need only be used when SSL_net_read_desired(3) and SSL_net_write_desired(3) return 1, respectively.
+The poll descriptors provided by these functions should be used only when SSL_net_read_desired(3) and SSL_net_write_desired(3) return 1, respectively.

 SSL_net_read_desired(3), SSL_net_write_desired(3)